 Start with hems and sleeves.
 Then check tags, seams, and fabric.
 Scan the print.
 Confirm date lines and licensing.
 Trust your hands and eyes.
 While thrifting or garage sale-ing, bring a small tape and a light.
 That helps in dim aisles.

-- Check tag brand and made in USA
+- Check tag brand and “Made in USA” label

 Brand snapshots: 70s–90s examples collectors love